 There is also a visceral form of the disease where the leishmania organisms affect organ systems like the liver, kidneys and bone marrow.
 Severe cases can lead to liver or kidney failure and can be fatal.
 Additional signs that are sometimes seen are shifting or intermittent lameness, weight loss, anaemia, fever and lethargy.

-You can read more about leishmania and its treatment here.
 Please contact us at the practice if you would like more information about Leishmania prevention for your canine companion.